How to register a birth

 However, for Child Benefit, if you bring a completed child benefit form, the Registrar can verify the child's date of birth and send this to HMRC for you, which will speed up the processing of this benefit application.

 There is no charge to register a birth.
-Upon registration parents will receive a free, short birth certificate showing the child's full name and date of birth.
-The cost of any extra certificates can be found on our fees page.
+The cost of full certificates can be found on our fees page.